Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Part XII: Shared Infrastructure and Operational Integration

-Same Address, Same Strategy: The Command Centers
+Same Address, Same Strategy: The Documented Command Centers

-Physical Address Coordination Evidence
+Physical Address Documentation

-Brooklyn Command Centers – 449 Troutman Street:
+Brooklyn Operations – 449 Troutman Street:

 - Suite A: Center for Popular Democracy (501(c)(3))